naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml20/README.md

 - When Does Self-Supervision Help Graph Convolutional Networks?
 - Spectral Clustering with Graph Neural Networks for Graph Pooling
 - Graph Optimal Transport for Cross-Domain Alignment
+- A Flexible Framework for Nonparametric Graphical Modeling that Accommodates Machine Learning

 </details>